- We advise you to exercise normal safety precautions in Guam and look out for suspicious behaviour, as you would in Australia.

 As Guam is an unincorporated US territory, you should read this advice in conjunction with our travel advice for the United States of America.
 The US National Terror Advisory System is applicable in Guam.
 You can check the advice on the US Department of Homeland Security website.

-Petty and drug and alcohol-related crime is a problem in Guam.
+Petty crime, including drug and alcohol-related crime, is a problem in Guam.

 Money and valuables